Saskatchewan proposes controversial trespass law requiring landowner permission

-SASKATOON — A First Nations leader says proposed Saskatchewan legislation that would require people to get permission before they go on private land could lead to clashes and even deaths.
+SASKATOON — A First Nations leader says proposed Saskatchewan legislation that would require people to get permission before going on private land could lead to clashes and even deaths.

-Chief Bobby Cameron, with the Federation of Sovereign Indigenous Nations, said a man was found hunting on Kawacatoose First Nation land on Tuesday.
-Cameron said the man was told he didn’t have permission to hunt there and was escorted off the land.
-But Cameron said it may not always be that simple.
+Chief Bobby Cameron with the Federation of Sovereign Indigenous Nations said a man was found hunting on Kawacatoose First Nation land on Tuesday.
+Cameron said the man was told he didn’t have permission to hunt there and was escorted off.
+But it may not always be that simple, the chief said.

-“Had it been the other way around, I don’t know if a farmer would have been that kind or that patient,” he said.
+“Had it been the other way around, I don’t know if a farmer would have been that kind or that patient.”

-The proposed changes to trespassing legislation were introduced Tuesday, over two years after Colten Boushie, a 22-year-old Indigenous man, was killed on a farm in rural Saskatchewan.
+The proposed changes to trespassing laws were introduced Tuesday, more than two years after Colten Boushie, a 22-year-old Indigenous man, was killed on a farm in rural Saskatchewan.

-Earlier this year, a jury acquitted farmer Gerald Stanley of second-degree murder after he testified his gun went off accidentally when he was trying to scare off some young people who drove on to his farm.
+Earlier this year, a jury acquitted farmer Gerald Stanley of second-degree murder after he testified his gun went off accidentally when he was trying to scare off some young people who drove onto his property.

-“We hope there are no more tragedies, we really hope,” Cameron said Tuesday.
+“We hope there are no more tragedies, we really hope,” Cameron said.
 “But if they do, this provincial government should also say, we will be held liable if someone dies because of this trespassing legislation.”

 Justice Minister Don Morgan said the proposed law balances the rights of rural landowners and the public.
 The legislation would provide legal protection for landowners against property damage caused by a trespasser.